U.S. Embassy Stockholm, Sweden - STK

 NORWAY

-Dr. Hans-Jørgen Jørgensen, Dr. Joachim Gilbo
+Dr. Hans-Jørgen Jørgensen and Dr. Joachim Gilbo

 Oslo Akutten